GEMDevEng/ClipFlowAI/README.md

 - **Text-to-Speech**: Generate voiceovers using Web Speech API
 - **Automatic Captions**: Create synchronized captions for your videos
 - **Social Media Sharing**: Share your videos to popular platforms
-- **User Authentication**: Secure user accounts with Firebase Authentication
+- **User Authentication**: Secure user accounts with Supabase Authentication
-- **Cloud Storage**: Store your videos and images with Firebase Storage
+- **Cloud Storage**: Store your videos and images with Supabase Storage
+- **PostgreSQL Database**: Powerful database capabilities with Supabase
 - **Responsive Design**: Works on desktop and mobile devices

 ## $0 Budget Approach

 This project is designed to be completely free to set up and run:

-- **Firebase Free Tier**: Authentication, Firestore database, and Storage
+- **Supabase Free Tier**: Authentication, PostgreSQL database, and Storage
 - **GitHub Pages**: Free hosting for the web application
 - **Client-side Processing**: No server costs as processing happens in the browser
 - **Free APIs**: Utilizing free APIs and libraries for core functionality